Main

 1.43 Tesseract

-Section 35 (last updated 2.03.2021) “Onion” When we say nothing is the negation Sartre takes it as the non presence of a specific thing that is at one point present, and this is simultaneous with the thing being present, when a thing is present somewhere it is not present somewhere else, the law of non …
+Section 35 (first updated 2.03.2021) “Onion”: The Layers of Reality When we say that nothing is negation, Sartre understands this as the non-presence of a specific thing that is, at another point, present.
+This non-presence is simultaneous with presence.
+When a thing is present here, it is not present elsewhere—this reflects the law of non-contradiction. …

 1.43 Tesseract Read More »